What is HR analytics?

 Without the right tools to highlight what’s going on in a company, a business can lose money through people-related issues, such as:

 Employee turnover is incredibly expensive.
 It’s estimated that it costs between 50% and 200% of an individual employee’s annual salary to replace them.
-And when you realize that in 2020, the average US company’s annual turnover rate was 57.3% — that’s a phenomenal amount of money.
+And when you realise that in 2020, the average US company’s annual turnover rate was 57.3% — that’s a phenomenal amount of money.

 HR analytics can help you identify why people are leaving so you and your HR department can put initiatives in place to retain them, and track the success of those initiatives too.